hrishim/llvl_prog1_book/src/c_exercises.md

 ## Factorial (Loops, multiplication)

 In this exercise we will compute the factorial of a number.
-Factorial value of a number 'N' is multiplication of all integers smaller than or equal to 'N'.
+Factorial value of a number 'N' is the multiplication of all integers smaller than or equal to 'N'.
 For example 4! (four factorial) = 4 * 3 * 2 * 1.

-File to be used for this exercise is : exercises/c_functions/factorial.c.
-This file provides following skeleton.
-You will have to add code to compute factorial and place the result in variable 'factorial_val'.
+The file to be used for this exercise is : exercises/c_functions/factorial.c.
+It provides the skeleton code below.
+You will have to add code to compute the factorial of a given number and place the result in the variable 'factorial_val'.

 ```c
 unsigned int factorial(unsigned int n)